Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 - Computer with Linux or macOS operating system.
 On Windows, install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) (Windows Subsystem for Linux).

 - Super Protocol Testnet access.
 If you do not have it yet, [apply to join](/testnet/).
 The Super Protocol team sends out invites daily, but it may take several days if the number of requests is high.
 You can ask any Community Manager on the [Super Protocol Discord server](https://discord.gg/superprotocol) about the status of your request.
-When your access is ready, you will receive an email with your Testnet credentials:
+When your access is ready, you will receive an email with your _Testnet user account_:
-  + _Testnet Account address_ – the public key of the Testnet wallet;
+  + _Testnet user account address_: the account public key
-  + _Private Key_ – the private key of the Testnet wallet;
+  + _Testnet private key_: to import the Testnet wallet to MetaMask
-  + _Access Token_ – necessary to receive free test TEE and MATIC tokens.
+  + _Testnet access token_: to receive free test TEE and MATIC tokens.

-- [SPCTL](/developers/cli_guides/) – Super Protocol CLI tool.
+- [SPCTL](/developers/cli_guides/configure)—Super Protocol CLI tool.
 You need it to upload your offers and create an Offer Provisioner order.
-Refer to the [SPCTL guide](/developers/cli_guides/configure) to install and configure it.

-- (optional) [Storj](https://www.storj.io/) account, either Free Trial or Pro.
+- [Storj](https://www.storj.io/) account, either Free Trial or Pro (optional).

 ### Set up Provider Tools

-_Provider Tools_ is an application necessary to set up providers and create offers.
+_Provider Tools_ is a CLI application necessary to set up providers and create offers.

 <Tabs>
   <TabItem value="linux" label="Linux" default>